RebelXploit/webcc/docs/getting_started.md

     ```bash
     ./build.sh
     ```
     This will generate the `webcc` binary in the root directory.
+The script will also offer to install `webcc` to your system PATH.

 ## Your First Application